spieg16/stereo-display/README.md

 ### Album metadata can still vary

 Even after Spotify correction, album naming can vary across releases.
 The current logic strongly improves the most common problems but does not guarantee Discogs-level release accuracy.

+### ACRCloud release metadata can vary

+ACRCloud may identify the correct recording while alternating between different releases containing that recording (original albums, deluxe editions, session collections, budget compilations, retail bundles, and similar releases).
+Spotify correction reduces many of these cases but cannot eliminate all metadata variation because different fingerprints can legitimately resolve to different database entries.

+For a narrow class of same-track live recordings, the application can also upgrade the active metadata when a later ACRCloud recognition provides a more descriptive live title and release while still representing the same recording.
+This refreshes artwork and Last.fm Now Playing without resetting playback state or creating a track change.

 ### Compilation and release selection remain heuristic